-In the past many plans offered sub-par coverage as a way to keep premium costs down.
-This would seem attractive until one actually needed care.
-This led to many cases of Americans paying for plans for years and then finding that they did not have access to the care they needed or hit a dollar limit and were denied treatment when they needed it most.
+In the past, many plans offered sub-par coverage as a way to keep premium costs down.
+This would seem attractive until one needed care.
+Provisions like this led to many cases of Americans paying for plans for years and then finding that they did not have access to the care they needed or they hit a dollar limit and were denied treatment when they needed it most.
 Today all plans cover essential health benefits to ensure that we all get the care we need.

 Why Do I Have to Pay For Benefits I Don’t Need?

 While most Essential benefits could be used by anyone, many benefits like Maternity services are included on all plans.
-One could argue a single male, who never has children, won’t benefit from this directly (although it’s easy to argue countless ways he benefits indirectly notably his mother, sisters, relatives, community, etc), leading to the obvious question, “why do I have to pay for something I don’t need?”
+One could argue a single male, who never has children, won’t benefit from this directly, although it’s easy to argue countless ways he benefits indirectly from coverage given to his mother, sisters, relatives, community, etc. This brings us to the obvious question, “why do I have to pay for something I don’t need?”

 In employment based group health insurance policies, all employees of a company pay the same premium, regardless of their individual health needs.
 So the premium younger workers pay helps subsidize the higher health costs of older employees.
 Although this means higher premiums for young employees, when employees get older they will benefit from this arrangement.
-Similarly male workers will pay premiums that include costs of maternity care and breast cancer, even though they are unlikely to need either.
-In insurance terms, all members of the group are considered as a “risk pool”.
+Similarly, male workers will pay premiums that include costs of maternity care and breast cancer, even though they are unlikely to need either.
+Female workers pay for coverage such as prostate cancer and erectile disfunction treatment that they will probably never need.
+In insurance terms, all members of the group are considered as a “risk pool.”